Elections in Kerala

-Elections in Kerala are regularly held to fill government officials at all levels of government in both Kerala and India as a whole.
-These range from national elections to regional local body or panchayat elections.
+Elections in Kerala are regularly held to appoint government officials at various levels, both within the state of Kerala and in India as a whole.
+These elections encompass national elections as well as regional elections for local bodies and panchayats.

-The Assembly of Kerala can create laws regarding the conduct of local body elections unilaterally while any changes by the state legislature to the conduct of state level elections need to be approved by the Parliament of India.
+The Kerala Assembly has the authority to enact laws concerning the conduct of local body elections independently.
+However, any modifications made by the state legislature to the procedures of state-level elections require approval from the Parliament of India.
 In addition, the state legislature may be dismissed by the Parliament according to Article 356 of the Indian Constitution and President's rule may be imposed.

+The Election Commission of India (ECI) prepares the electoral rolls for elections to the Parliament of India (Lok Sabha) and the Kerala Legislative Assembly, and conducts these elections.

-State Election Commission prepares the electoral rolls of Panchayats, Municipalities and Municipal Corporation and conduct their elections.
+Kerala State Election Commission (SEC) prepares the electoral rolls of Panchayats, Municipalities and Municipal Corporations and conduct their elections.
 The State Election Commissioner is also the Chairman of the Delimitation Commission.

+Types of elections

+Elections in Kerala include elections for: